 There have been previous excavations around the Sannai-Maruyama site between 1953 to 1967.
 These excavations involved teams from Keio University and the Board of Education of Aomori City.
 In 1976 and 1987, the Board of Education of Aomori Prefecture and Aomori City also conducted further excavations on the southern part of the site.

 However, the major breakthrough for the site came in 1992 while excavating during a pre-construction phase for a baseball stadium.
 This excavation uncovered how large Sannai Maruyama was as well as a large amount of artifacts.

 After the excavation and study of the site, the village was reburied with earth and a number of reconstructed pit dwellings, long houses and a large tower were built on top.
 Visitors can enter the reconstructions, some of which are quite large, as well as see a few of the original excavation sites around the grounds.

-A large amount of potsherds and stone implements, clay figurines, jade beads, etc. were disposed together with the soil and formed a mound for over 1000 years.
+A large number of pot shards and stone implements, clay figurines, jade beads, etc. were disposed together with the soil and formed a mound for over 1000 years.
 You can see its cross-section here.
-X-ray analysis shows that the jade excavated at ‘Sannai-Maruyama Site’ in Aomori Prefecture is from Itoigawa; therefore, it is assumed that the Jomon people also traded among themselves over the wide area.
+X-ray analysis shows that the jade excavated at ‘Sannai-Maruyama Site’ in Aomori Prefecture is from Itoigawa and therefore, it is assumed that the Jōmon people also traded among themselves over the wide area.